Tancoder20/DatabaseManagement_RailwayReservation/README.md

 4. Now compile all java files present : client, invokeWorkers, sendQuery, ServiceModule, TrainsAdd.

-5. Make sure you have added TrainScheduling.txt and all user inputs files in the folder named ‘Input’.
+5. Make sure you have added the TrainScheduling.txt.
+Add all user inputs files in the folder named ‘Input’.

 6. Run TrainsAdd file (java TrainsAdd) to store the trains in the database.